apetkau/galaxy-hackathon-2014/README.md

 3. Enable docker to run using sudo without a password.

-   Add docker runner to sudoers file (replace `galaxy` with your username you are running galaxy under):
+   Add docker runner to sudoers file (replace `galaxy` with the username you are running galaxy under):

    ```
    galaxy  ALL = (root) NOPASSWD: SETENV: /usr/bin/docker